xwiki-contrib/application-wantedpages/README.md

 ## Localization/Translation

-While it is in US English by default, the extension is fully(?) configured for localization.
+While it is in US English by default, the extension is configured for localization.
 The default translation strings are located in WantedPages.WantedPagesTranslations.

-Wanted Pages is not currently an XWiki Contrib project and, as such, is not yet on XWiki's Weblate instance.
-Hopefully, this will change in the coming weeks!
+Please help translate this extension!
+You can help out on the [XWiki Weblate](https://l10n.xwiki.org/projects/xwiki-contrib/wanted-pages-application/).

+### Supported Locales
+  - English (US) [default]
+  - French/français [in progress]

-# Current Limitations
+## Current Limitations

 - The list is currently just that: a list.
 You cannot, for instance, modify the sort method without modifying the `order by` clause in WantedPagesCode---in other words, without modifying the code itself.
   - I or another contributor(s) may eventually convert the list to a Livetable object, if this would be feasible.
 - It is not necessarily optimized for very large wikis.
 The data is processed synchronously and is not cached.
 - **At the present, I cannot guarantee that it will function as intended on a wiki farm setup.** The database queries that fetch the relevant data do not currently discern among sub-wikis, so if you install this extension on any wiki other than the main one, you may find that the list includes links and documents from other wikis on your farm.
   - This would probably be a relatively simple fix to implement, though my test environment only has one wiki, so others might need to test the eventual fix.
+  - There is [a JIRA issue](https://jira.xwiki.org/browse/WANTEDPAGE-1) specifically for addressing this.